 Stretch and Massage

 Slightly rub the cramped muscle while stretching it for relief.
 For a calf cramp, put your weight on your cramped leg and bend your knee a little.
 If you have difficulty in standing, sit on the floor or in a chair while stretching the cramped leg.
 Try pointing your toes on the affected side toward your head with your leg stretched.
 This also helps to alleviate a back thigh (hamstring) cramp.
-For a front thigh (quadriceps) cramp, try pulling your foot on the affected side up toward your buttocks.
+For a front thigh (quadriceps) cramp, try pulling your foot on the affected retinal diseases symptoms side up toward your buttocks.